threedworld-mit/tdw/Documentation/lessons/obi/obi.md

 ## Limitations

-- At present, only Obi fluids have been implemented in TDW.
-Cloth will soon be added, followed by softbody objects.
+- At present, only Obi fluids and cloth have been implemented in TDW.
+Softbody objects will be added soon.
 - Robots aren't fully supported in Obi and Magnebots won't work at all.
 For more information, [read this](robots.md).

 ## Obi documentation